rock-core/rock-and-syskit/source/runtime_overview/task_structure.html.md

 permanent.
 If one of them was to be killed, this would not affect the rest of the system, and it would be restarted when needed.

-Now that we understand how Syskit determines a component's usefulness, we may get to [the event loop](event_loop.html){: .btn-next-page} which will detail among other things the scheduling and garbage collection mechanisms.
+**Next**: now that we understand how Syskit determines a component's usefulness, we may get to [the event loop](event_loop.html){: .btn-next-page}
+which will detail among other things the scheduling and garbage collection mechanisms.
+{: .next-page}